haleyjung/TagMe/README.md

     export const DB_URL = 'PASTE_YOUR_URL';
    ```

-## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

 ## Styleguide

 For coding styling, we decided to go with ESLint and [React Native community's styleguide](https://github.com/facebook/react-native/tree/main/packages/eslint-config-react-native-community#readme).